gwendalminguy/tool-echoes/README.md

 $ ./run.sh
 ```

 This will open the default web browser and display several statistics for the current year.
 Navigation to the previous/next year or card is possible using the arrow buttons.
+Once done, the server needs to be shut down using Ctrl+C.

 <details>
 	<summary><b>Manual Running Procedure</b></summary>
 <br>

 If desired, this can also be achieved manually, using the following command at the root of the Echoes directory:

 ```